Lailloken/Lailloken-UI/README.md

 <br>

 ## Philosophy, Motivation, Contributions
 This project is not meant to be seen as a product (hence the bland, unimaginative name), it is merely my personal collection of UI and QoL features to improve the PoE gameplay experience.
-I am a self-taught tinkerer (without prior experience), and this is merely a fun project and learning experience for me that I decided to share for feedback and new ideas.
+I am a self-taught tinkerer (without prior experience), and this is simply a fun project and learning experience for me that I decided to share for feedback and new ideas.
 It doesn't have a clearly defined scope but instead contains all kinds of features (both conventional and experimental) that reflect how I approach certain problems that I (or other players) come across while playing PoE.

 I will not be taking direct code input or optimizations from people because learning-by-doing and problem-solving is what makes this project fun for me.
 I appreciate the fact that my project motivates people to work on it as well, but having to go through, double-check, and test other people's code sounds like a chore to me.
 <br>